 of the Five-Man Band

 .
 This isn't necessarily done to mirror the heroes or provide any sort of advantage; in fact, many Five-Bad Bands are in place even before the Five-Man Band

 is.
-Note also that Five-Bad Bands are more fluid than Five Person Bands, open to more roster changes, and there may not even be five of them, though there are never fewer than four.
+Note also that Five-Bad Bands are more fluid than Five Person Bands, open to more roster changes.
+However, if there are not five of them, it's not a Five-Bad Band

 The roles in a Five-Bad Band are:

 - The Dragon - Counterpart to The Lancer, or on occasion The Hero if the Big Bad v Big Good thing is going on.
 Usually more physical than their boss, and commonly the most trusted member of the bunch.
 Good for leading Mooks.
 If the Big Bad is a Barbaric Psychopath, then the Dragon will likely be the most 'classy', and Vice Versa.
 Much like The Lancer, in the absence of a Sixth Ranger Traitor, The Dragon is the most likely to betray the team (especially if they're The Starscream), and may bear their share of resentment towards the Big Badnote .
 More likely to be The Hero's Evil Counterpart or Worthy Opponent within the context of the story than the Big Bad is.

 - The Evil Genius - Counterpart to The Smart Guy.
 Operates the weapons or acts as Mission Control for the others.
 Often essential to the evil scheme; their screwing up could mean the entire thing falls apart.
 Most likely of this group to be Bad Boss'd for this very reason.
 Ironically, being less manically evil doesn't make them a better candidate for a Heel-Face Turn, as they are often just completely amoral.
 More prone to insanity or other quirks than others.
 Very likely to be a Mad Scientist (or an Evil Sorcerer in fantasy-oriented works).